 Step 1.
 To calculate annual dues based on market share, each member or prospective member must provide its aggregate U.S. music publishing revenue data on a yearly basis.
 NMPA provides publishers with access to a secure, password protected website where each publisher will receive instructions and access to the Information Form through which the publishers will provide NMPA’s independent certified public accounting firm with U.S. revenue data.
 The accounting firm will then calculate each member’s market share and, ultimately, its dues.
 The U.S. revenue data provided by the publisher will be kept in strict confidence by the accounting firm and the NMPA legal department.
-The deadline for submitting the U.S. revenue data for the 2015 calendar year is April 15, 2016.
+The deadline for submitting the U.S. revenue data for the 2018 calendar year is April 25, 2019.
 Please note that providing the U.S. revenue data does not obligate a publisher to become a member in good standing.
-A publisher will only become a member in good standing by paying dues by June 1, 2016, as set forth in Step 3 below.
+A publisher will only become a member in good standing by paying dues on or about June 1, 2019, as set forth in Step 3 below.

 To submit this as a new publisher member, please request a secure login by clicking here: https://member.nmpa.org/membership/profile/new.

 If you are a returning NMPA publisher member in good standing for FY 2019, please use your existing login to submit your renewal information here: https://member.nmpa.org/signin/?returnurl=/profile/?returnurl=/membership/summary

 Step 2.
 On or about May 1, 2019, NMPA will send each publisher a Dues Invoice that reflects its dues obligation less any funds already held in escrow by NMPA for those publishers previously executing letters of direction (“LOD”).